theblockstalk/upgradeable-proxy/README.md

 ⋅⋅⋅**Note:** applications or other smart contracts will need to know about the upgrade to be able to call the new function.
 * Add new events to the upgraded contract.
 See UintAdvancedV2c_NewEvent.
 ⋅⋅⋅**Note:** applications or other smart contracts will need to know about the upgrade to be able to watch for the new event.
+* Change the order of transactions in a function.
+See UintAdvancedV2d_ReverseFunctionOrder.sol

 #### You can't

 So far as I can tell, you cannot do the following.
 If you know how to do this please send [me](https://twitter.com/theblockstalk) or the team at [Indorse](https://twitter.com/joinindorse) a message, or submit an issue or PR to this repo.

-* Add in new storage variables to the upgraded smart contrat.
-See UintAdvancedV2b_NewStorage.sol
+* Add in new storage variables to the upgraded smart contrat and use it in functions.
+See UintAdvancedV2b_NewStorage.sol, UintAdvancedV2e_NewStorage.sol and  UintAdvancedV2f_NewStorage.sol.
+You can add add new storage variables, however, these new variables cannot be used in an of the upgraded functions.

 #### Still to research

 TODO
-* Change the order of functions
 * Overide two functions
 * Add overwridden functions with different argument
 * Change the visibility of functions (external/public/internal/private)